HomeAnswersDentistryimpacted tooth

 Hello doctor,

-During my recent dental visit, I discussed a concern with my dentist regarding a persistent heaviness in my right jaw when chewing for extended periods.
+During my recent dental visit, I discussed a concern with my dentist regarding persistent heaviness in my right jaw when chewing for extended periods.
 Following an examination, my dentist recommended an X-ray to further assess the issue.
 After reviewing the X-ray results, she advised that I undergo surgery to remove a specific tooth.
 However, my parents are hesitant about the surgery and suggest waiting for it to resolve naturally.
-I suspect that the source of the discomfort might be impacted wisdom teeth.
+I suspect that the source of the discomfort might be impacted wisdom tooth.
 I am eager to know your assessment based on the X-ray findings.
 Should I consider immediate removal, and if so, how many wisdom teeth require extraction?
 Also, which wisdom tooth should be removed to mitigate any adverse effects on my dental health, and which ones can be retained without causing problems?
 Please help.

 Answered by Dr. Ummah Mohammad